scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 ### Provided to Other Components
 In SCION, an endpoint sending a packet must specify, in the header, the full SCION forwarding path the packet takes towards the destination.
-This concept is called packet-carried forwarding state (PCFS).
 Rather than having knowledge of the network topology, an endpoint's data plane relies on the control plane for getting such information.
 The endpoint's SCION stack queries path segments, then it selects them and combines them into a full forwarding path to the destination.